Sunday, Dec. 30

 Monday, Dec.
 31

-2:51 p.m.: A man was arrested on charges of criminal mischief and domestic violence for throwing an electric lawnmower and damaging the taillight of a 2017 Hyundai on the 24000 block of County Road G. He was in an argument with a woman he was intimately involved with.
+2:51 p.m.: A man was arrested on charges of criminal mischief and domestic violence for throwing an electric lawnmower and damaging the taillight of a 2017 Hyundai in the 24000 block of County Road G. He was arguing with a woman with whom he was intimately involved.

 Tuesday, Jan.
 1

 1:26 a.m.: A man was doing donuts in a pickup truck in the intersection of U.S. Highway 160 and Colorado Highway 184 in Mancos.
-While on patrol, the undersheriff saw the truck and performed a traffic stop.
+The undersheriff saw the truck and performed a traffic stop.
 The driver said his pickup has a big motor that makes donuts fun.
 The driver was cited for careless driving and driving on a suspended license.

 5:43 a.m.: An unoccupied black SUV was parked in the roadway on Colorado Highway 145 and County Road M. The car had damage to the front end and left side.
 It was locked and had hazard lights on.
-Attempts to contact the owners of the vehicle were unsuccessful.
+Attempts to contact the vehicle owners were unsuccessful.
 The vehicle blocked traffic and posed a risk to motorists and was towed.

-7:53 p.m.: No arrests were made in a possible violation of a restraining order case on the 14000 block of County Road 27.
+7:53 p.m.: No arrests were made in a possible violation of a restraining order case in the 14000 block of County Road 27.
 A man and woman were sending text messages to each other regarding child arrangements, with some messages bordering on harassment and threats.
-A deputy contacted District Attorney Will Furse, who stated there is not enough evidence to prosecute.
+A deputy contacted District Attorney Will Furse, who stated there was not enough evidence to prosecute.